 Api blanco (white api) is a drink made from kernels of really large white (morocho) corn that can be served warm or cold and is traditionally accompanied by pastries.

-I have great memories of api – in Western and Central Bolivia (because this is traditionally an Andean drink) they serve it at the bus stations really early in the morning so when travelers arrive in La Paz or Cochabamba super early in the morning when it’s really really cold out, a nice hot api with buñuelos (another pastry with a doughnutty-like dough) is absolutely the most delicious breakfast.
-It’s extra nice if you just came in from the hot tropics of Santa Cruz to the freezing Andes region.
-Helps you get over the shocking difference in climate (and altitude).
-It leaves you feeling all warm and newly fortified.
+In Western and Central Bolivia (because this is traditionally an Andean drink) they serve it at the bus stations very early in the mornings so that when travelers arrive in La Paz or Cochabamba trembling with cold, a nice hot api with buñuelos (a soft pastry made from deep fried dough) is absolutely the most delicious breakfast.

-Api blanco has a smooth semolina (known as grits or cream of wheat in the US) quality to it and is rather thick, but when you make this recipe, make sure it’s not too thick.
-It should be more liquid than creamy.
+Api blanco has a smooth, creamy semolina quality (similar to grits or cream of wheat in the US) although it is not as thick.
+It is a creamy, milky liquid.
 It is traditionally served at breakfast time in Bolivia.

 Morocho corn was one of the first types of wild corn to be domesticated and cultivated by the indigenous peoples of Peru and Bolivia thousands of years ago.
 Its cobs sometimes have reddish or light brownish kernels too.
 You don’t specifically need morocho corn to make api blanco.

 1/2 pound of morocho corn* (substitute with canned hominy or any dried white corn kernel as long as it has not been toasted)

 3 liters (3 quarts minus about 1 cup) of milk